canonical/subiquity/doc/reference/autoinstall-reference.rst

 - The ``geoip`` key controls whether to perform IP-based geolocation to determine the correct country mirror.

+All other sections behave as defined in curtin.
+See the curtin `documentation <https://curtin.readthedocs.io/en/latest/topics/apt_source.html#common-snippets>`_ and its `example apt configurations <https://git.launchpad.net/curtin/tree/examples/apt-source.yaml>`_ for usage examples of these sections, such as how to add a PPA using the ``sources`` section.

-The default apt configuration is equivalent to:
+The default apt configuration in Subiquity is equivalent to:

 .. code-block:: yaml